top of page

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by earnings.
-Doing the calculation on Colgate-Palmolive, I can see that Colgate-Palmolive has 4,9 years earnings in debt.
-It is higher than I would like to see, and it is slightly concerning, and something that needs to be monitored, despite the debt can be explained by the acquisition of the dry pet food manufacturing plants from Red Collar Pet Foods.
+Another important aspect to investigate is the level of debt, specifically whether a business has manageable debt that can be paid off within a period of 3 years.
+We do this by dividing the total long-term debt by earnings.
+Upon calculating Colgate-Palmolive's financials, it is evident that the company has 3,57 years of earnings in debt.
+It is higher than I would like to see, but there is an explanation for the high debt.
+Colgate-Palmolive acquired some dry pet food manufacturing plants from Red Collar Pet Foods in 2022.
+The level of debt has decreased since 2022, which is a good sign.
+Therefore, debt isn't a major concern for me if I were to invest in Colgate-Palmolive.

-I believe that Colgate-Palmolive is an interesting company that will be able to perform in any economic environment, as they sell essentials to people.
-Colgate-Palmolive has a very strong brand moat.
-There are some uncertainties regarding management, but I feel confident in management because of the experience and because of the actions they have made.
-Colgate-Palmolive is facing some short-term headwinds in high raw material prices and the strong dollar, but these won't last forever.
-Competition is fierce but Colgate has been operating their business in more than two centuries, and I'm confident that they will continue to do so, as they are global market leaders in multiple areas.
-I believe that Colgate-Palmolive is a sleep-good-at-night stock that would fit in most portfolios, despite not expecting a certain surge in share price.
-However, I would not start a position unless it trades at my TEN CAP price at $33,27.
+There are some uncertainties regarding management, but I feel confident in their abilities due to their experience and the actions they have taken.
+Colgate-Palmolive is facing some short-term headwinds due to high raw material prices and the strength of the dollar, but these challenges are not permanent.
+Competition is fierce, but Colgate has been operating their business for more than two centuries.
+I am confident that they will continue to do so, as they are global market leaders in multiple areas.
+I believe that Colgate-Palmolive is a "sleep-well-at-night" stock that would fit well in most portfolios, even though I do not anticipate a significant increase in share price.
+However, I would not enter a position unless it trades at my desired price of $33,27, which corresponds to the Ten Cap valuation.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.